UTAS-Programming-Club/testwebsite/pages/about.md

 #### Southern Technical Support Officer
 The Southern Technical Support Officer runs the Club's projects and meetups, and help members with programming issues and learning to code, focusing on southern Tasmania.
 **Officeholder**: Joshua Wierenga
+Elected to Technical Support Officer at 2023 AGM on 4/10/2023 and to Southern Technical Support Officer at 2024 AGM on 11/10/2024
 Email: <tech@programmingclub.com.au>, this is subject to change
 <picture>
   <source srcset="assets/2023-2024/committee-joshua.avif" type="image/avif">